-As a first-time or returning applicant, can we apply for an operating and project grant in the same granting section in case the operating grant is not successful?
+As a new applicant, can we apply for an operating and project grant in the same granting section in case the operating grant is not successful?

 Does our organization need to receive revenue from a variety of sources before applying to OAC?

-How do we submit financial and statistical information?
+Why do we have to submit financial and statistical information?

 The financial and statistical data provides important information for the assessment of your application.
 It also provides funders with information to help them advocate effectively on behalf of the arts.

 If our organization is denied an operating grant, how can OAC support our programs?

 If your organization does not receive an operating grant, you may continue to seek and receive project grants for which your organization is eligible.